bebasid/bebasid/README.en.md

 #### BebasHosts Portable
 BebasHosts is a rewrite of BebasID software to adjust the hosts file.
 You can use the [BebasHosts software](https://github.com/bebasid/bebasid/raw/master/releases/BebasHosts%20Portable.zip) with 2 primary functions:
-1. `.Host-Update.bat` used to modify the hosts file with hosts file from BebasID.
+1. `.Host-Update.bat` is used to modify the hosts file with the hosts file from BebasID.
-2. `.Host-Reset.bat` used to revert the hosts file back to the original Windows hosts file.
+2. `.Host-Reset.bat` reverts the hosts file to the original Windows hosts file.

 ### Linux
 #### BebasID Shell